caunhach/CalculatorApp/README.md

 ```
 frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 ```
+## Step2 : add components to frame
 ### 1.1 Create label
 label is a class in Java Swing that represents a displayed area for a short amount of text or an image.
 We will use it to show our latest command in the calculator.
-In this project, the command history will lie in the top-right corner above the white-space.
+In this project, the command history will lie in the top-right corner above the white space.
 ```
 JLabel label = new JLabel();
 ```
 ### 1.2 Set label
-- set the position of label
+- set the position of the label
 ```
 label.setBounds(250, 0, 50, 50);
 ```